Top Use Cases of Big Data Analytics in Different Businesses Industries

 One popular use case of big data analytics is Banks and financial institutions leverage this technology to monitor millions of credit card transactions, to protect credit cards holder from fraudulent transactions on a daily basis.

-For example of credit card transactions, based on historical data patterns, a sophisticated fraud prevention system of predictive analytics or machine learning might be able to assess if the business transactions performed by credit card holder is typical of such holder and determine if the transaction is likely to be fraudulent or not.
+For an example of credit card transactions, based on historical data patterns, a sophisticated fraud prevention system of predictive analytics or machine learning might be able to assess if the business transactions performed by the credit card holder is typical of such holder and determine if the transaction is likely to be fraudulent or not.

 - Credit assessment

 Along with fraud detection, banks together with financial institutions and insurance companies can also leverage the massive amount of data by applying data science models to assess the creditworthiness of borrowers.
-For example, financial institutions can obtain data regarding the credit history of borrowers from various sources such as telecom or utilities bills and apply analytics to determine creditworthiness.
+For example, financial institutions can obtain data regarding the credit history of borrowers from various sources such as telecom or utility bills and apply analytics to determine creditworthiness.
 As a result, if borrowers have a bad credit history leading to a low rating score, banks wouldn’t grant the loan.
 This helps financial institutions to reduce credit risks.